G

 Best Practices for Building a Useful WBS

-• mappings connect these systems instead of forcing them into one code
+• link systems instead of forcing them into one code

 Conclusion

 A Work Breakdown Structure is mainly a scope structure.
-It helps teams define, organize, and control project work.
-It is not automatically the same as an activity code, cost code, or material code, even though these systems may interact closely in real projects.
+It helps teams define, organize, estimate, plan, and control project work.
+It is not automatically the same as a task list, a schedule, an activity code, a BOQ, a cost code, or a material code, even though those systems may interact closely in practice.

 REFERENCES

-Project Management Institute – Practice Standard for Work Breakdown Structures: https://www.pmi.org/standards/work-breakdown-structures-third-edition
+1. Project Management Institute – Practice Standard for Work Breakdown Structures: pmi.org

 Lena Miller's photo